 It is currently believed that when the mass falls below the Schwarzschild radius it becomes a “black hole”.
 The current science hypothesis is that the mass of an object will continue to collapse becoming a “singularity” with unknown properties, and where the normal rules of nature may no longer apply.

 The Schwarzschild radius of an object is proportional to the mass.
 Accordingly, the mass of the Sun has a Schwarzschild radius of approximately 3.0 km, while the mass of the Earth gives it a Schwarzschild radius of only ∼9.0 mm, the size of a peanut.

 In the Neu Theory model, g-rise at light speed begins when a large number of atomic nuclides, with individual positive electric charge shields, undergo a massive nuclide collapse and charge shield fusion.
-All nuclides collapse into one neucleon supercluster of deuterons, and neutrons with a finite size, below a common positive electric charge shield with a finite thickness.
+All nuclides collapse into one neutral neucleon supercluster of deuterons, and neutrons with a finite size, below a common positive electric charge shield with a finite value and thickness.